-Consistency: The cannabis retail facility is proposed in an existing commercial building on a property that also contains a multiple-family residential structure.
-Historic records indicate that residential and commercial uses have coexisted on the subject site since the late 1940's.
-The proposed storefront would not result in the removal of the residential use.
-Like other properties along Newport Boulevard, the subject property is also adjacent to an established residential neighborhood.
-As conditioned, the proposed use would be required to control odor, noise, limit trash enclosure access, and provide adequate security and parking lot monitoring to ensure compatibility between uses (the aforementioned cannabis operation site controls exceed typical retail requirements).
+Consistency: Like other properties along Newport Boulevard, the subject property is located adjacent to an established residential neighborhood.
+As conditioned, the proposed use would be required to control odor, noise, limit trash enclosure access, lock the vehicle gate after business hours, and provide adequate security and parking lot monitoring to ensure compatibility between uses.